sandeepchugh/catalogapi/README.md

 - open command prompt and navigate to \docker under the local repo
 - fix path in docker-compose-mysql.yml.
-> Change the path under "volumes:" to the data folder on your machine.
+> Change the path under mysql => "volumes:" to the data folder on your machine.
 Path is case sensitive and should match the folder case
 >
->  mysql:
->
->    volumes:
+>  -  volumes:
 >
 >      - D:\Dev\shop\mysqldata:/var/lib/mysql